sinamics/ztnet/docs/docs/Installation/linux.md

 sudo journalctl -u ztnet -n 100
 ```

+## Managing the ztnet Service
+When you install ztnet, a systemd service named `ztnet` is created to manage the application.
+You can use the following commands to manage the service as needed.

 ### Monitoring Service Status

 To check the status of the `ztnet` service, run the following command: